For information on ORCA Board of Directors click here

 To find out more about ORCA Media staff click here

-A copy of ORCA Media's 2012 Annual Report to the Community is available at the bottom of this page.
+A copy of ORCA Media's 2012 and 2013 Annual Report to the Community is available at the bottom of this page.

 ORCA Media is a local, non-profit television production facility operating in the Central Vermont areas.
 We provide public, educational and governmental programming to the residents of the Central Vermont towns of Berlin, Bethel, Braintree, Calais, Duxbury, East Montpelier, Middlesex, Montpelier, Moretown, Randolph, Rochester, Waterbury and Worcester.
 ORCA Media strives to provide diverse programming which informs, educates, and entertains.